Now included within the SIG-DLS is the group “Plotting Poetry – Machiner la poésie“.

 This group was born from the conference organised in Basel in October 2017 by Anne-Sophie Bories (Universität Basel), with the collaboration of Hugues Marchal (Universität Basel) and Gérald Purnelle (Université de Liège), where Franco Moretti and Valérie Beaudouin gave keynote lectures.

 A second gathering happened in Berlin in September 2018, in the form of a workshop co-organised by Anne-Sophie Bories and Burkhard Meyer-Sickendiek (FU Berlin), and a third conference was co-organised in Nancy in September 2019 by Anne-Sophie Bories and Véronique Montémont (ATILF).
-A fourth conference will be taking place in Prague in September 2020, thanks to Petr Plecháč and Robert Kolár, and a fifth is expected to be organised in Tartu together with Mari Sarv and Pablo Ruiz Fabo.
+A fourth conference was to take place in Prague in September 2020, thanks to Petr Plecháč and Robert Kolár, but had to be cancelled as a result of the covid19 outbreak.

 Anne-Sophie Bories (University of Basel),